AdriJD/ksw/README.md

 ### Dependencies

 - Python>=3.4
-- gcc (other C compilers should work)
+- gcc (other C compilers should also work but have not been tested)
 - [pixell](https://github.com/simonsobs/pixell)
 - [camb](https://camb.readthedocs.io/en/latest/)
 - [pytest](https://pypi.org/project/pytest/)